aisystant/docs/docs/en/systems-thinking-introduction/what-is-systems-thinking-and-why-does-a-modern-person-need-it/perform-simulation-1-5-function-of-the-system.md

 title: 'Perform Simulation: 1.5.
 Function of the System'
 ---

-# Perform Simulation: 1.5.
-Function of the System
+# Conduct Modeling: 1.5.
+System Function

-**Familiarize yourself with the examples in the first rows of the table.
-If necessary, review the theoretical material and use the AI bot Aisystant if needed.
-Complete the empty cells in the rows following the examples.
-If you lack the background to select the necessary words and designations (names), use ChatGPT or Google for assistance.**
+Review the examples in the first rows of the table.
+If necessary, review the theoretical material and use the AI bot Aisystant as needed.
+Fill in the empty cells in the rows below the examples.
+If your knowledge is insufficient to find the needed words and designations (names), utilize ChatGPT or Google for assistance.

-**Provide examples from work and personal projects by listing the main and other functions of the systems within your enterprise.
-Formulate notes if necessary.**
+Provide examples from professional and personal projects by listing the main and other system functions of your enterprise.
+Make notes if needed.

-**Find the corresponding task number in the modeling workspace and complete all its points.**
+Find the corresponding task in the modeling workspace by its number and complete all its items.